 Another thing that both former Rockets were obviously in disagreement with me about (although Horace Grant agreed with me) is my statement that the Magic would have won the series if Nick Anderson wouldn't have missed those free throws at the end of Game 1.
 I thought it changed the mindset of both teams.
 Both players said that the Clutch City Rockets was such a poised and complete team they weren't even nervous when they were down by double figures in Game 1 -- Clyde Drexler denies this.

 HAKEEM VS SHAQ: THE REMATCH

-A month later, Taco Bell put together an interesting “secret campaign” with Shaq and Hakeem that started with a one-page ad in the USA Today.
+A month after the NBA Finals, Taco Bell put together an interesting "secret campaign" with Shaq and Hakeem that started with a one-page ad in the USA Today.
 The full pager was a one-on-one challenge from Shaq to Hakeem that the mass public actually took seriously.
-A week later, Taco Bell let the public know the letter was just a promotional piece for an upcoming Pay-Per-Vview one-on-one game between the two centers for a million dollars.
+A week later, Taco Bell let the public know the letter was just a promotional piece for an upcoming Pay-Per-View one-on-one game between the two centers for a million dollars.

 "It's just us.
 No Andersons, no Hardaways, no Tomjanovich, no Brian Hill," O'Neal told the LA Time about the event, which will feature a 12-second shot clock and even a six-point shot.

 Due to a "sore sacroiliac from lifting weights," Hakeem backed out of the event a day before the event was supposed to happen.

 Taco Bell thought about trying to find a last-minute replacement and everybody from Alonzo to a tag-team of Mugsy Bogues and Spud Webb were considered.
 They ended up just canceling the event and refunding the estimated million dollars in buys.
 Shaq was disappointed, I was pissed and promoter Donald Trump hinted the NBA was to blame.